Table of Contents

 Since mSupply v4.09, patients have a home store, initialised either according to the store they were created in, or according to their most recent prescription.
 Patients and their related data (patient medication records, repeats, insurance policies) can only be edited in an active dispensary store on the same home site where their home store is active.

-Patients and their related data records will be synced to the primary server, and forwarded on to any other site which has an active/collector store in which the patient is visible.
+Patients and their related data records will be synced to the central server, and forwarded on to any other site which has an active/collector store in which the patient is visible.
 Prescriptions will be allowed in dispensary stores on any of those sites, except for repeats which can only be processed in dispensary stores on the patient's home site.

 Newly created patients will also be made visible in any other dispensary stores on the home site, depending on the store's visibility preferences.
-Subsequently, patient visibility is controlled from the primary server in the same way as for other name (customer & supplier) records.
+Subsequently, patient visibility is controlled from the central server in the same way as for other name (customer & supplier) records.

 Other dispensary data